Ghost (disk utility): Features

+GHOST can copy the contents of one volume to another or copy a volume's contents to a virtual disk in VMDK or VHD format.

+Initially, GHOST supported only the FAT file system, but could only copy (not resize) other file systems by performing a sector-by-sector transfer.
+GHOST added support for NTFS later in 1996, and also provided a program, Ghostwalker, to change the Security ID (SID) that made Windows NT systems distinguishable from each other.
+Ghostwalker is capable of modifying the name of the Windows NT computer from its own interface.
+GHOST added support for the EXT2 file system in 1999 and for EXT3 subsequently.
+Support for EXT4 was added in September 2017 (Enterprise only).

+Early versions

-Binary Research developed Ghost in Auckland, New Zealand.
+Binary Research developed GHOST in Auckland, New Zealand.
 After the Symantec acquisition, a few functions (such as translation into other languages) were moved elsewhere, but the main development remained in Auckland until October 2009 at which time much was moved to India.

-Technologies developed by 20/20 Software were integrated into Ghost after their acquisition by Symantec in April 2000.
+Technologies developed by 20/20 Software were integrated into GHOST after their acquisition by Symantec in April 2000.

+GHOST 1.0 and 2.0

+GHOST 1.0 and 1.1 were released in 1996, followed by 2.0 (2.07) in the same year.
+These versions supported only the cloning of entire disks.
+They could run on an IBM XT and without extended memory.
+They also worked with OS/2.

-Ghost 3.1
+GHOST 3.1

-The first versions of Ghost supported only the cloning of entire disks.
-However, version 3.1, released in 1997 supports cloning individual partitions.
-Ghost could clone a disk or partition to another disk or partition or to an image file.
-Ghost allows for writing a clone or image to a second disk in the same machine, another machine linked by a parallel or network cable, a network drive, or to a tape drive.
+Version 3.1, released in 1997 supports cloning individual partitions.
+GHOST could clone a disk or partition to another disk or partition or to an image file.
+GHOST allows for writing a clone or image to a second disk in the same machine, another machine linked by a parallel or network cable, a network drive, or to a tape drive.
+3.1 uses 286 with XMS and could still run on OS/2.

-Ghost 4.0 and 4.1
+GHOST 4.0 and 4.1

-Version 4.0 of Ghost added multicast technology, following the lead of a competitor, ImageCast.
+Version 4.0 of GHOST added multicast technology, following the lead of a competitor, ImageCast.
 Multicasting supports sending a single backup image simultaneously to other machines without putting greater stress on the network than by sending an image to a single machine.
-This version also introduced Ghost Explorer, a Windows program which supports browsing the contents of an image file and extract individual files from it.
-Explorer was subsequently enhanced to support adding and deleting files in an image with FAT, and later with ext2, ext3 and NTFS file systems.
-Until 2007, Ghost Explorer could not edit NTFS images.
-Ghost Explorer could work with images from older versions but only slowly; version 4 images contain indexes to find files rapidly.
-Version 4.0 also moved from real-mode DOS to 286 protected mode.
-The additional memory available allows Ghost to provide several levels of compression for images, and to provide the file browser.
-In 1998, Ghost 4.1 supports password-protected images.
+This version also introduced GHOST Explorer, a Windows program which supports browsing the contents of a disk image file and extracting individual files from it.
+Explorer was subsequently enhanced to support adding and deleting files in a FAT-formatted image, and later with EXT2, EXT3 and NTFS file systems.
+Until 2007, GHOST Explorer could not edit NTFS images.
+GHOST Explorer could work with images from older versions but only slowly; version 4 images contain indexes to find files rapidly.

+Version 4.0 also moved from real-mode DOS to 286 protected mode via Pharlap Extender.
+The additional memory available allows GHOST to provide several levels of compression for images, and to provide the file browser.
+In 1998, GHOST 4.1 supports password-protected images.
+This version dropped OS/2 support.